phibronotchi-beep/solaris-framework/FAQ.md

 ### What if someone violates Tier 4 (free) by commercializing?

 **Action:**
-1. Send friendly email: "Hey, you need to upgrade to Tier 3"
+1. Send friendly email: "Hey, you need to upgrade to appropriate tier"
 2. If they comply: Great!
-Negotiate Tier 3 terms
+Negotiate terms
 3. If they refuse: Cease & desist letter
 4. If still refuse: Community defense fund, legal action